lswamy/ledn-challenge/INSTALL.md

 4. app is accessible at http://localhost:5000
     * authorize endpoint is http://localhost:5000/authorize
     * accounts endpoint is https://localhost:5000/accounts
+5. database will be initialized when docker starts the mongodb service

 ### Local
 1. edit .env MONGODB_URL to point to your local database